berhanudagnew/24_Hours_of_C/hour_13/README.md

-# Hour 7 - Doing the Same Thing Over and Over
+# Hour 13 - Manipulating Strings

 ## Concepts Practised

-    - The for statement
+    - Declaring a string
-    - The while statement
+    - The length of a string
+    - Copying strings
+    - Reading strings with scanf(
-    - The do-while statement
+    - The gets() and puts() functions